ecaradec/Swiffout/firefoxExt/readme.txt

-The SwiffOut firefox extension code is published under the mozilla licence.
+The SwiffOut firefox extension code is published under the mozilla public license.

-SwiffOutRunner.exe is part of a larger work as described in the mozilla licence :
+SwiffOutRunner.exe is part of a larger work as described in the mozilla license :

 LICENSE
 --------------
 Grown Software hereby gives you a non-exclusive license to use the SwiffOut.
-For evaluation, the license is granted, and is time-limited.
-For registered release you have to pay a license fee, by following instructions prompted by the program.

 You may:
 - use the Software on any single computer;
-- use the Software on a second computer so long as the primary user of each copy is the same person and more than one copy is not simultaneously;
 - copy the Software for archival purposes, provided any copy contains all of the original Software's proprietary notices.

 You may not:
 - permit other individuals to use the Software except under the terms listed above;
 - modify, translate, reverse engineer, decompile, disassemble (except to the extent applicable laws specifically prohibit such restriction),
-- create derivative works based on the Software;
+- create derivative works based on the Software without explicit permission;
-- copy the Software (except as specified above);
 - rent, lease, transfer or otherwise transfer rights to the Software;
 - remove any proprietary notices or labels on the Software.